 The fourth priority I would like to discuss is the importance of the defense and aerospace industrial base.
 In particular, the decline in demand for the SRM industry has placed a heavy burden on Navy resources.
-The Navy is maintaining a continuous production capability at a minimum sustaining rate of twelve rocket motor sets per year through the Future Years Defense Plan.
+The Navy is maintaining a continuous production capability at a minimum sustaining rate of twelve rocket motor sets per year.
 However, we previously have faced significant cost challenges as both NASA and Air Force demands have declined.

-Over the past few years the Navy has worked with our industry partners to reduce overhead costs and minimize cost increases to the Department.
+Over the past few years, the Navy has worked with our industry partners to reduce overhead costs and minimize cost increases to the Department.
 Despite many efforts to address this issue, the industrial base remains volatile.
 Potential future unit cost increases due to further decline in SRM industrial base demand could impact the D5 Life Extension Program.
 We will continue to cautiously monitor the industrial base.

-The OSD-led Interagency Task Force developed a Solid Rocket Motor Industrial Base Sustainment and Implementation Plan.
-One of the conclusions of the report is that "The Department must preserve the scientific, engineering and design skills and production capabilities necessary to support both large- and small-SRMs."
-SSP will continue to work with our industry partners, DoD, NASA, Air Force and Congress to sustain the Solid Rocket Motor industrial base and find ways to maintain successful partnerships to ensure this vital national capability is maintained.
+SSP will continue to work with our industry partners, DoD, senior NASA leadership, Air Force and Congress to sustain the Solid Rocket Motor industrial base and find ways to maintain successful partnerships to ensure this vital national capability is preserved.